You can't ask your kid to do it

 Restart To Force Empty Trash on Mac

 One of the simple solutions you can try to fix the issue is to reboot your Mac.
-The reason why you’re suggested to do it is because rebooting your machine closes all the apps and clears the contents of RAM.
+The reason why you’re suggested to do it is that rebooting your machine closes all the apps and clears the contents of RAM.

 If any of these elements were preventing the Trash from being emptied, rebooting your Mac should fix the issue for you.
 Also, it’s easy and quick to do and does no harm to your machine.